 3. What the hood taught me about money

 I’m not saying that people with money don’t cause harm.
 But I am absolutely saying that they cause less of it.
-There are purely evil people in the world, but most crime — especially violent crime — is committed for financial reasons.
+While there are purely evil people in the world, most crime — especially violent crime — is committed for financial reasons.

 That drive-by that claimed an innocent person’s life?
 A drug-dealing dispute probably started it.
 That armed robbery at the convenience store for 400 bucks that cost some dude his life?
 400 bucks ain’t shit — unless you’re super broke.